GovAlta/dcp-monorepo/apps/common-capabilities/data/README.md

 Any "Note" will be inserted between the Display text and the group table.

 #### FunctionalGroup
-Is a list of the FunctionalGroups and the "Note" is used as the desciption on the home page.
+Is a list of the FunctionalGroups and the "Note" is could be used as the desciption on the home page.